usarral/butler-cli/README.md

 ## 📋 Description

-Butler CLI is a terminal application that allows you to manage and monitor Jenkins jobs through simple commands.
+Butler CI CLI is a terminal application that allows you to manage and monitor Jenkins jobs through simple commands.
 It makes it easy to query information about pipelines, builds, and their status without needing to access the Jenkins web interface.

 ## ⚡ Features